 An Advanced lesson usually is 60 minutes long because the structure of the lesson is more complex.
-For example in a Classical Guitar lesson with an ABRSM student, we start with warm ups such as scales, arpeggios, and etudes to improve techniques.
+For example in a Classical Guitar lesson, one would start with warm ups such as scales, arpeggios, and etudes to improve techniques.
 The advanced lesson includes sight-reading, aural training, and execution of pieces.
 Usually, not all the mentioned activities can be squeezed into 1 lesson since each trait requires a considerable amount of time.
 We strengthen the weakest skill; let’s say sight-reading.
 The student will perform more sight-reading to further enchance the skill.
 Then, we proceed in developing the other branches.
 I make sure I bring out the best out of the student when it comes to Advanced lessons.

 Benefits of learning Guitar